cschier/XPLab_experiment/README.md

 This repository uses the _babe depature point for an web-based experiment.
 This experiment is the Simon task, where the participant has to decide whether or not two figures from different angles are the same.

+## Motivation

+This is a homework project for the course "Experimental Psychology Lab".
+The group members are:
+- Clara Schier (973100)
+- Marisa Wodrich (972361)

 ## Running the experiment